-The Nyakagezi group is the most adventurous group led by a silver back known as Mark who often leads the groups in three countries Rwanda, Congo and Uganda it’s also the only habitiated group in Mgahinga national park.
+The Nyakagezi group is the most adventurous Gorilla Families in Uganda led by a silver back known as Mark who often leads the groups in three countries Rwanda, Congo and Uganda it’s also the only habituated group in Mgahinga national park.
 Before trekking this group rangers must first allocate where they are the day before I order for tourists to book permits at the parks headquarters this is because this group is always mobile and on the move every time, since the group welcomed a new born into the family in 2013 the movement had a it stabilized to the Uganda side.

 Nkuringo is a local word to mean “round hill” this group was first sighted in the Nkuringo hill and was dominated by a gorilla known as Nkuringo who had two sons know as Safari and Rafiki.
 Their father died in the year 2008 and Safari took over the father’s role, it one of the hardest groups to track and the only one found in Nkuringo area, thought the group was blessed with a set of twins one of the twins died after being I’ll they were Muhozi and Katungi.
 This group comprises of 19 members and 2 Silverbacks.
 The main reason for habituating this group was because they normally attacked and destroyed people’s gardens of mostly bananas hence tourism revenue would help in compensation of the locals.
 Unfortunately Katungi the twin died due to illness.

-This group is composed of 13 members with 3 Silverbacks, dominated by Rumansi, before Busingye group broke a part they were 27 members with 3 Silverbacks when it was opened for tourism in the year 2011.
+This Gorilla Families in Uganda is composed of 13 members with 3 Silverbacks, dominated by Rumansi, before Busingye group broke a part they were 27 members with 3 Silverbacks when it was opened for tourism in the year 2011.
 The group inhabits the Rushaga area like the Busingye group.
 The group’s is led by a dominant silverback known as “Gwigi” meaning “door”.

 The group derived its name from the famous dominant Silverback Mishaya who broke off from the Nshongi group, it contains of 9 members.
 Mishaya is renowned for protecting his family against other raiding groups this group can be trekked in Rushaga sector of Bwindi national park.
 There was an incident in April 2011 where he met with a non habituated gorilla group which led to a serious fight where he sustained injuries.
 When trekking gorillas, the expected time to find them cannot be predicted as they keep on moving from one place to another some tourists easily find them while others trek all day.
 Mountain gorillas are one of those animals you should encounter on your safari to Africa.
 Accommodation varies from mid range, budget and luxurious.
 Where to sleep will depend on the gorilla family you would love to trek then get a hotel in that area.